JamieBort/Learning-Directory/JavaScript/Libraries/React/RoadToReact/README.md

 # RoadToReact/

-## Status
+## Directories and Files

+### Directories

+* hacker-stories01/ - First pass at this course.
 Worked up through the 'Inline Handler' section.

-~~Worked through the 'Side-Effects/React Side-Effects' section.~~
+* hacker-stories02/ - Going back over it to learn it better (not done yet.)

+### Files

+* README.md - this readme file.

 ## Associated Links
 * https://trello.com/c/BdPESNc3/1224-the-road-to-react-by-robin-wieruch